gbronca/riddle-me-this/README.md

 The game was also played/tested by 3rd party players that reported any unusual behaviour.

-The CSS was validated by [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the HTML bt [W3C Markup Validator](https://validator.w3.org/)
+The CSS was validated by [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the HTML bt [W3C Markup Validator](https://validator.w3.org/).

+The python file was checked by pylint.

 ## Images Source